GenomicsAotearoa/Reproducible_Bioinformatics/notes.md

 - Similarly if we run our analysis without recording it and/or without capturing the environment, we may not be able to reproduce the results
 - For example if we install software on our personal machines, or in our `$HOME` on shared machines, it may not run elsewhere
-- Similarly if the sysadmins install software for us on a compute node or make it available as a module, will it be possible to run elsewhere?
+- Likewise if sysadmins install software for us on a compute node or make it available as a module
+- Operating systems change and software stops working
 - In terms of recording the steps
 - If we run our analysis interactively, i.e. just type the commands into the console, we may not have full documentation of which commands and arguments we ran
 - Most bioinformaticians have probably been in the situation where someone has shown some results, been asked "did you use argument X or Y", and been unable to remember or not had a record